folio-org/okapi/doc/example-operations.md

     * The Patron module performs "semantic validation" -- enforcing requirements that cannot be expressed declaratively but must be embodied in code.
-For example, it might allow a "child" pantron-type to be upgraded to "adult", but not allow the reverse operation.
+For example, it might allow a "child" patron-type to be upgraded to "adult", but not allow the reverse operation.
-    * Assuming semantic validaton is passed, the Patron module sends the patch request to its storage module.
+    * Assuming semantic validation is passed, the Patron module sends the patch request to its storage module.
     * The storage module performs mechanical validation of the submitted data by reference to the JSON Schema defined by the